 - Observe carefully and pay attention to road signs.

-- Be extremely careful when crossing the stream; be sure about the depth of the water to have the best arrangement.
+- Be extremely careful when crossing any stream; be sure about the depth of the water to have the best arrangement.

 - Respect the ethnic minority people and their distinctive culture.

-- Protect the environment and always remember: Safe is of primary important.
+- Protect the environment and always remember: Safety is of primary important.